openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 **Success with a twist:** Cyril finds what he needs to repair his battery, but the materials are unstable.
 The GM rules that until Cyril can find appropriate materials, he will suffer the *stunned* bane every time he rolls a 5 or less on the d20 for an action roll.

 **Failure, but the story progresses:** Cyril can't find anything salvageable from the junk heaps nearby.
-What he does manage to stir up, however, are a pair of Techno
+What he does manage to stir up, however, are a pair of Techno Pack Rats who eye his circuitry and armored plating with much envy.

-___
-Pack Rats who eye his circuitry and armored plating with much envy.

 #### Epic Test of Logic (CR 25)

 Azure and party are attempting to negotiate with the Dragon Council in order to convince the wyrms to break their vow of neutrality and aid the races of good in the Demon War.
 Things are looking grim, but Azure is well-studied in the Dragon Code, and he attempts to find a loophole around the Council's insistence that the Law of Gold requires that any dragon who serves the lower races must be paid its weight in gold for the service.
 The legalistic wyrms insist that even if any of their kin were willing to fight along the humanoids out of the goodness of their hearts, the Law of Gold would still need to be satisfied.

 **Success with a twist:** Azure notes to the Council that if the payment were to take place on the plane of Chaos, where weights and measures shift unpredictably, then the humanoids could readily provide enough gold to satisfy the law provided the exchange occur at the proper moment.
-Although much of the Council is dissatisfied with this proposition, they bring it to a vote and favor falls on Azure's
+Although much of the Council is dissatisfied with this proposition, they bring it to a vote and favor falls on Azure's side.

-___
-side.
 However, for the inconvenience of interdimensional travel, the Council rules that every wyrm employed must also be compensated with a magical artifact of acceptable power.

 **Failure, but the story progresses:** Azure fails to come up with a reasonable loophole, and the Council rules that any wyrm who aids in the Demon Wars without the Law of Gold being satisfied will be deemed an outcast of dragonkind.

 ### Perception

 Perception governs your ability notice important details in people, places, and things.
 You roll Perception when you are trying to find a secret passage, follow a trail, sense ulterior motives, or spot a hidden foe.
 For Perception rolls especially, it's important to remember that *every roll matters*.
 The GM should only ask for a Perception roll when there is actually something to be perceived.
-Furthermore, the GM should ask for the roll only at the moment when the outcome matters.
-So, if a rogue enters a dungeon and declares that he will be searching for traps in every room, the player should not actually roll until he might actually discover a trap.
-That way, the outcome of the roll will actually matter and the game won't be slowed down by unnecessary dice rolling.
+Furthermore, the GM should ask for the roll

 \page